neatorobito/Salut/README.md

 ##Installation

-To install the library simply grab the newest version it to to your project's build.gradle file using [JitPack](https://jitpack.io/#markrjr/Salut).
+To install the library simply grab the newest version and it to your project's build.gradle file using [JitPack](https://jitpack.io/#markrjr/Salut).

 ## Usage